jwitherell/etec2101_02/README.md

 # etec2101_02
-This is my ETEC2101 (section02) data structures solution project
+This is my ETEC2101 (section02) data structures solution project.